-In theory, the shareholder who exercises the clause should pick a price that values the company fairly - one at which she would find it as fair to buy as to sell.
+In theory, the shareholder who exercises the clause should pick a price that values the company fairly - one at which he or she would find it as fair to buy as to sell.

 However, valuing shares is an art rather than a science.

 There are many valuation methods, from discounted cash flow to net assets.
-None of these is "correct" and depending on which is used, the valuation for the company will vary enormously.
-If shareholders use different methods, the share price offered won't reflect the true "economic" value of the company.
+None of these is more 'correct' than any other and depending on which is used, the valuation for the company will vary enormously.
+If shareholders use different methods, the share price offered won't reflect the true economic value of the company.

 The price offered can only be as good as the information that the shareholder has about the business.
 Accounts are typically produced for shareholders at longer periods, certainly annually, possibly quarterly.
 Much can change within the business in a short time, and since the shotgun clause can be triggered and completed within a matter of months, shareholders may not have the information they need to be able to decide whether to sell or buy.